slysweb/ootd-rate-web/README.md

 Trend Awareness (2 points)
  How well the look aligns with current or intentional fashion trends.

+# Notice:
+*No NSFW content.
+You can upload sexy pictures, but you cannot upload revealing or pornographic pictures.
+*The score and feedback cannot be modified.
+*The "sharp-tongued" mode is more for entertainment than practical use.
+*The ratings are for reference only.
+AI cannot replace humans; your own subjective feelings are the most important.

 # Outfit Gallery
 This is a collection of publicly released clothing items and their commentary, including celebrity red carpet photos, movie stills, street style photos, and selfies of outfits taken by netizens.